simonccc/kopsrox/docs/USAGE.md

 Should show the new backup

+### list <a name=s3-list>

+`./kopsrox.py etcd list`

+- lists snapshots taken in s3 storage based on cluster name

 ### restore <a name=restore>

-Restores a cluster from an etcd snapshot
+restores a cluster from a snapshot

-`./kopsrox.py etcd list`

-show available snapshots
+usage:

 `./kopsrox.py etcd restore $imagename`

 - check you're using the correct `kopsrox.etcd.snapshot.token` file for the snapshot!

-- downsizes the cluster to 1 node
+- downsizes the cluster to 1 node then resizes back to the scale set in kopsrox.ini

-### list
-- lists snapshots taken in s3 storage based on cluster name

 ### prune

 - deletes old snapshots by 7 days? ( tbc )